yminsky/ocaml-user-experience/objectives.md

 project grows and evolves.

-Similarly, it should be as easy for new users to get started with building a large OCaml project as it is for a simple one
+Similarly, it should be as easy for new users to get started with building a large OCaml project as it is for a simple one.

 ## The tools are opinionated and have good defaults